jean-airoldie/libzmq-rs/libzmq-book/src/advanced/protocols.md

 documentated for developpers to be able to respect it.

 `ZeroMQ` does not enforce a particular messaging protocol, instead it offers all the tools to build one.
-But in the end, good contracts are hard to pull of, whichever way you look at them.